AIML-IfI/openset-imagenet/readme.md

         organization = {IEEE/CVF}
     }

+These experiments have been extended to include more algorithms, including MaxLogits, OpenMax, EVM and PROSER.
+The publication is currently under review:

+    @article{bisgin2023large,
+        title     = {Large-Scale Evaluation of Open-Set Image Classification Techniques}, author    = {Bisgin, Halil and Palechor, Andres and Suter, Mike and G\"unther, Manuel}, journal   = {\textbf{under submission}},
+        year      = {2023}
+    }

 ## LICENSE
 This code package is open-source based on the BSD license.
 Please see `LICENSE` for details.